PatWyr/Test/README.md

 > This library is tailored for Java usage.
 For Kotlin bindings please visit [vok-orm](https://github.com/mvysny/vok-orm).

+## Supported Databases

+jdbi-orm currently supports MySQL, MariaDB, PostgreSQL, H2 and Microsoft SQL.
+Other databases are untested - they might or might not work.

 ## Usage

 Just add the following lines to your Gradle script, to include this library in your project: